rafael-santiago/tulip/doc/MANUAL.md

 |              ``*``                     |    A natural harmonic using the current note(s) |
 |              ``v``                     | An articial harmonic using the current notes(s) |

+Now we have basic informations about how to produce a ``Tulip code``.
+What about start with a music from a master?
+Then, for starting let's pick up one famous music by ``Jimi Hendrix`` called ``Purple Haze``.
+I will show you little by little this song, in the way that I play and at the end, we will have a complete code for generating our guitar tablature.
+During this time, I will introduce some techniques and concepts behind the ``Tulip's DSL``.

+Let's go...

+The ``Purple Haze's`` introduction has a pretty interesting thing.
+Originally, the introduction is made by ``bass`` and ``guitar`` play different things together.
+So, the guitar does this (ok, here goes our first code):

+        69-401--69-401--69-401--69-401

+and the guitar (if acting like a bass) should do this:

+        500-302--500-302--500-302--500-302

+These layers of sound produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
+In fact, if you do only the first thing coded above, you will not be able to achieve this "tension".
+Actually, it will be sound pretty boring.
+So, what about combining these to worlds?

+        69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}-

+Better?
+I think so.
+Remembering that everything is taking in consideration my personal preference for tunning the guitar ``two steps down``.

+Now the cool riff.
+You should wet it with a ``Fuzz`` if you have one...

+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-
+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-
+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-66~~-|-
+    58-500-48-400/402-400~~~~-400~~-400/402-300~-300~-300h302~~---300h301p300-402\-

+Yes, this is a little bit different from ``Jimi`` and a crap when compared with what he did... :-P

+In the code showed above there is a new thing.
+The ``separation bar`` or ``sep bar`` as I like to call.
+This is denoted by the ``pipe`` symbol.
+It is useful to separate things in logical blocks inside the tablature.
+Resulting visually as a vertical breaking in the ``tab diagram``.

+Note that in the previous code we have a repetion in the second "bar" (forget about sheets here, ok? no time divisions, this is just tablatures).
+I hate use copying and paste, it is boring.
+In ``Tulip`` there is a smart symbol that you use to say: "hey, here you will repeat the same that I did just before."

+For this you use the ``at`` symbol.
+So, the lazy version would be:

+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-@
+    400h402-300-201-400~~~~~-46/.letring{48-58}-63-66~~-|-
+    58-500-48-400/402-400~~~~-400~~-400/402-300~-300~-300h302~~---300h301p300-402\-

+The ``@`` in ``Tulip`` is known as ``once more``.
+The ``once more`` uses some rules for trying to be more smart when talking about understand the user intentions about...

+>"WTF this user really wants to do once more here?"

+Follows the basic rules:

+- If we have a single note, only this note will be repeated.
+- If we have a tag, the tag and what this tag brings will be repeated.
+- If we have a sep bar before the once more, the once more will repeat everything inside the last logical block that you created.
+This is what is happing in the ``Purple Haze's`` main riff showed above.

+Backing to our transcription, until now we already know how to do the ``introduction`` and the ``main riff``.

+Let's see the verses.

 ### Using Tulip's processors